 (a) We prohibit the use of the Site or the Products by any person or organization that violates these terms of service

 (b) Use of Site and Products.
-You further agree to comply with the following in connection with your use of the Site and the Products:
+Licensee further agrees to comply with the following in connection with use of the Site and the Products:

 (c) Limitations on Use.
-You understand that not all messages or campaigns sent through use of the Site or the Products will be received by or will be capable of being viewed by their intended recipients.
-You further understand that delivery of messages by means of the Site or the Products may involve transmissions over various networks, and that the messages could be reformatted or otherwise revised to conform to the formatting or technical requirements of such networks.
-You also understand and agree that messages exceeding maximum character limitations may be truncated, abbreviated, reduced or otherwise abruptly cut short.
+Licensee understands that not all messages or campaigns sent through use of the Site or the Products will be received by or will be capable of being viewed by their intended recipients.
+Licensee further understands that delivery of messages by means of the Site or the Products may involve transmissions over various networks, and that the messages could be reformatted or otherwise revised to conform to the formatting or technical requirements of such networks.
+Licensee also understand and agree that messages exceeding maximum character limitations may be truncated, abbreviated, reduced or otherwise abruptly cut short.

 12.11 Monitoring.
 Although we have no obligation to monitor the content provided by you or your use of the Site or the Products, we may do so and may block any messages or campaigns and remove any content that we believe may be (or is alleged to be) in violation of the foregoing or any other provision of this Agreement.

 13.1 Prohibition on Spam.
 The Site and the Products may not be used for the sending of unsolicited text messages (sometimes called “spam”).
 All messages sent by means of the Site or the Products shall be in compliance with the Bureau of Consumer Protection’s CAN-SPAM Act or the Telephone Consumer Protection Act (“TCPA”).